Harish-Research-Lab/FEAP-AceGen/README.md

 # Elements for coupled problems

-This repository is a collection of elements for <a href="http://projects.ce.berkeley.edu/feap/">FEAP</a> to help address coupled problems.
-The elements, provided here are generated using <a href = "http://symech.fgg.uni-lj.si/">AceGen</a>.
+This repository is a collection of elements for <a href="http://projects.ce.berkeley.edu/feap/" target="_blank">FEAP</a> to help address coupled problems.
+The elements, provided here are generated using <a href = "http://symech.fgg.uni-lj.si/" target="_blank">AceGen</a>.
 AceGen is available as an add-on for Mathematica and facilitates the automatic generation of user elements using an automatic differentiation approach.
 A detailed

-# Poro-elasticity
+## Poro-elasticity

 ### Q9/Q4 Taylor-Hood element
-This element is developed as a part of the work [4] presented as a part of the Festschrift on the occasion of the 70th birthday of <a href="https://www.ikm.uni-hannover.de/de/wriggers/">Prof. Peter Wriggers</a>.
+This element is developed as a part of the work [4] presented as a part of the Festschrift on the occasion of the 70th birthday of <a href="https://www.ikm.uni-hannover.de/de/wriggers/" target="_blank">Prof. Peter Wriggers</a>.

-# Running these elements using FEAP
+# Running the elements with FEAP
 For help on compiling FEAP on Mac or Linux

 [![Compile FEAP on Mac/Linux](http://img.youtube.com/vi/_ohQ__rqq3Y/0.jpg)](http://www.youtube.com/watch?v=_ohQ__rqq3Y)